OmarSAlGhamdi/FRONT-END-WEB-DEVELOPER/Second-HomeWork-On-Udacity(Landing-Page)/README.md

-project description :
+1- project description : Landing Page for the second homework on Udacity.
-, usage:
+2-usage:
-, dependencies :
+3- dependencies :
-, and
-use correct markdown syntax.
+ 4- use correct markdown syntax.